isomerpages/tp-virtualcampus/_events/TSEA 2023/Overview.md

 The Temasek Student Excellence Awards (TSEA) are presented annually to recognise the inspiring achievements and outstanding contributions of students in non-academic areas, such as the arts, sports, leadership, service, entrepreneurship and character.

-In the spirit of celebrating excellent student contributions, we are happy to announce that nominations for the TSEA are now open!&nbsp;
+In the spirit of celebrating excellent student contributions, we are happy to announce that nominations for the TSEA are now open!

 Do take a moment to uplift your students' spirits, and give them a pat on the back for their amazing dedication, selfless sacrifice and inspiring leadership.